headzoo/deskpro-sdk-react/docs/pages/tutorials/redux.md

 ```

 ## Middleware
-The store may be configured with additional middleware by passing an array of functions as the second argument to `configureStore()`. ([Thunk](https://github.com/gaearon/redux-thunk) is included by default.)
+The store may be configured with additional middleware by passing an array of functions as the second argument to `configureStore()`.

 ```js
 import { configureStore } from 'deskpro-sdk-react';